seanpm2001/SeansLifeArchive_Images_LegoTower_Y2025/2025/07_July/03/README.md

 **199**

-- I have not yet started playing Lego Tower today.
-I plan to play after 10:00 pm PST, but if I don't have the time, I will have to skip my session. - 2025, Thursday, July 3rd
+- ~~I have not yet started playing Lego Tower today.
+I plan to play after 10:00 pm PST, but if I don't have the time, I will have to skip my session.~~
+- I returned for my eighth session of 2025, playing for a moderate amount of time today, lasting about 48 minutes.
+I eventually forced myself to quit, after reaching a stopping point.
+I played after 10:00 pm today, with my session going from 11:36 pm to 12:18 am.
+- I did collection, restocking, quests, and elevator trips.
+- I did not construct any new levels today.
+I have built all food, service, retail, recreation, creative and residential levels in the game.
+Until I update, there will be no new levels to build, except for empty ones.
+- I did not unlock any new characters today, and I didn't upgrade any existing characters either.
+- I did not paint any of my floors today.
+- I completed 10 character quests today, and completed several other quests.
+I did not earn any elevator bux bonuses today either.
+I earned 620 bux today (starting with 30,696 bux, and ending with 31,316 bux)
+- I did not upgrade my elevator this week.
+- I unlocked 1 new piece this week.
+- I used a couple of VIPs today.
+- I am also still considering updating the game.
+I am starting to consider not doing it, as 40 character quests seems like it is going to be a nightmare, and I know they have added more since then.
+Then again, it is starting to look like I don't have a choice.
+Now that I am out of residential, creative, and retail levels I can build, updating seems more tempting.
+- I had a decent time playing, and eventually quit. - 2025, Thursday, July 3rd/2025, Friday, July 4th

 ***

 ## Overview